ResoNight/GoldenWalnutFramework/README.md

     }
 }
 ```
 As you can see, I really want to make sure that you do it the right way XD.
 If you ever need to look up the Walnuts that the player currently has, you can type [ShowWalnuts](#showwalnuts) into the SMAPI console and you get a list of them.
 The rest is on you.
 As long as you properly mark the Walnuts as collected in the **NutTracker** and you make sure that even in multiplayer, a walnut cannot accidentally be dropped multiple times (since you wouldn't get any warning or error of any kind for that), everything should be fine.
-Please also read [WalnutShops](#walnutshops) below.
+Please also read [SpentWalnuts](#spentwalnuts) below.
 Now we are through with all the possible values for the [Type](#type) field.
 Now we can go on with the other fields.

 ## Location
 For the location field, there are a few things to keep in mind.
 First, whenever you start the game, you can already see the error logs for your entries.
 But the location field can only be checked after you loaded into a save, since GWF needs to check for existing locations.
 For the location field, you need to add the name that the in-game location has, NOT the name of its file.
 So for example there is the file `Island_N`, but the location is named `IslandNorth` and you need to write *IslandNorth* into the locations field.
 If you don't know the name of a location, there are a few ways to find the name.
 First, you can go into the Data/Locations.json and actively look for the name in there.
 But this can be a bit annoying sometimes.
 So if you have the Mod FarmTypeManager installed, you can just go to the location and type `whereami` into the console and it will tell you the name of the location.
 Or probably the easiest way, you look at this [table](https://stardewvalleywiki.com/Modding:Location_data#Location_names) from the Wiki.
 Everything about the location entry is similar for the Locations field for [Golden Walnuts](#goldenwalnuts) and for [Parrot Upgrade Perches](#parrotupgradeperches).

 ## X and Y
 Those two fields are pretty self-explanatory.
 They assign one specific tile.
-For [Bushes](#bushes), this is the left tile of the Bush.
+For [Bushes](#bush), this is the left tile of the Bush.

 ## Areas
 This field lets you add multiple areas in that a Walnut can be obtained.
 The entries of this field must look like this: